Koreans During WWII

 • Major General Yi Hee-du 이희두 (李熙斗) (Died in 1925 and did not serve in World War II)

 • Colonel Yi U 이우 (李鍝) (Prince, Grandson of Emperor Kojong) He was killed at Hiroshima by the atomic bomb.
-Two days later, after the funeral for the prince, his adjutant, Lieutenant Colonel Yoshinari Hiroshi (吉成 弘) committed seppuku (ritual suicide) for failing to adequately protect Prince Yi.1 (His picture at the left indicates that he was awarded the “Grand Cordon of the Order of the Paulownia Flowers”.)
+Two days later, after the funeral for the prince, his adjutant, Lieutenant Colonel Yoshinari Hiroshi (吉成 弘) committed seppuku (ritual suicide) for failing to adequately protect Prince Yi.1 (The picture of Prince Yi U, at the left, indicates that he was awarded the “Grand Cordon of the Order of the Paulownia Flowers”.)

 After the annexation of Korea, it was legal for a young Korean to become an officer in the Imperial Japanese Army, but no legal channels existed for doing so.
 It wasn’t until 1925 that Koreans could actually apply for admission to the preparatory school of the Japanese Army.
 From then until 1928, there were Korean applicants every year, but not a single Korean was accepted.